Kirk-KD/datapack-builder/docs/roadmap.md

 It is the responsibility of the Editor host (e.g. a modal containing this editor, or a Settings page) to provide a save/cancel functionality and to delete or reset the Editor appropriately.

-#### Changed State

-Any input field is considered **changed** if its current state differs from its `oldState`.
-The label text of a changed input should be bolded and slightly brighter to reflect this visually.

-`oldState` is a prop with two fields:
-- `value`: the value the input was initialized with.
-This may be the last saved state (e.g. the value when the Editor modal was opened) or a defined default, depending on what the Editor host provides.
-- `enabled`: whether the input was enabled when initialized

-Composite Editors (Editors containing other input components) do not receive or compare `oldState.value` themselves.
-Their changed state is derived entirely from their children.

-Elementary Editor inputs are considered changed if:
-- Their current enabled status differs from `oldState.enabled`, or
-- Their current value differs from `oldState.value`.

-The `oldState.enabled` status check takes precedence.
-If the enabled status is different, the input is considered changed regardless of whether its value differs from the old value.

-Changed state reflects the current difference against `oldState`, not edit history.

-Composite Editor inputs are considered changed if:
-- Their own current enabled status differs from their `oldState.enabled`, or
-- Any of their inner input components are considered changed.

-List Editor inputs are considered changed if:
-- Their current enabled status differs from `oldState.enabled`, or
-- Any of its items are considered changed, or
-- The order of items has changed.

-List items do not have a label or optional toggle.
-Consequently, their oldState omits the enabled field, and only the value comparison applies.
-If a list item is a composite Editor, its changed state is derived from its children as normal, with no enabled check.

 #### String Input
 Simply a text input with the option to be a text field.